 ensure that 300 minutes of instruction have been attended and completed

 (2) Testing the student's participation in multimedia

 presentations.
-The ADM shall ask at least one program validation question
+The ADM must ask at least one course validation question

 following each multimedia clip of more than 180 seconds.

 (A) Test bank.
 For each multimedia presentation that

 exceeds 180 seconds, the ADM must have a test bank of at least four